protossoftware/etrice/plugins/org.eclipse.etrice.doc/online-doc/content/Dave-Integration.md

     }
 ```

-We created three logical threads and deloyed the timing service to the *highPrioThread*, *blinky1* and *button1* to the *lowPrioThread*.
+We created three logical threads and deployed the timing service to the *highPrioThread*, *blinky1* and *button1* to the *lowPrioThread*.
 All other actors are automatically deployed to the default thread.
 Please recognize that you deploy actor instances and not actor classes.

 The last step is the mapping of the logical threads to physical threads.
 Open *BlinkyTutorial.etmap* and do your mapping: